drorata/ds-dask_cluster_example/README.md

 ## Motivation

-As you read above: we wanted to create a system to analyze and reply to some of emails received by our customer service team (if applicable).
+As you read above: we wanted to create a system to analyze and reply to some emails received by our customer service team (if applicable).
 As a first step, a dump of tagged emails was created and the first goal was set: build a Proof Of Concept (POC) that tags the emails automatically.

 Having such a system has a twofold effect:
 1. Improve customer experience due to faster resolution of their concerns;